walterfreeman/ast101/staff-manual.md

 You should do the following:

 * Send a message to #ast101staff on Discord asking someone to cover for you.
 If there's no answer in two minutes...
-* Call Walter at (520) 409 3766 and then Patrick at (xxx) xxx xxxx in that order.
+* Call Walter at (xxx) xxx xxxx and then Patrick at (xxx) xxx xxxx in that order.
+(Numbers pinned in staff Slack.)
 If you can't get them...
 * Call the Physics Department office at (315) 443 3901 if it's between 8am and 6pm
 * If it becomes apparent you're going to be more than five minutes late and nobody can cover, write a message to #ast101 in Discord and then email your students.

-If you have a student who is being disruptive and doesn't stop, ask them to leave the classroom.
+If you have a student who is being disruptive and doesn't stop, or who refuses to wear a mask when required, ask them to leave the classroom.
 If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, please do whatever you need to do to protect your safety and the safety of your students, including calling the Department of Public Safety at (315) 443 2224.
 (This is very rare but it has happened).